SuperbHaggis/etch-a-sketch/README.md

 This project aims to recreate the classic children's toy, the Etch-a-Sketch, in a browser-based format.

 TO DO:
-1. Make frame, grid container, and grid squares proportional in style.css
-2. Add "Resize" button functionality
+1. Add full "Resize" button functionality
-3. Choose better font for frame
+2. Choose better font for frame
-4. Reposition and restyle "Reset" and "Resize" buttons
+3. Reposition and restyle "Reset" and "Resize" buttons